emre-ozan/data-engineering-zoomcamp/week_1_basics_n_setup/docker_sql/README.md

 ## Connecting pgAdmin and Postgres

-pgcli is a handy tool for managing postgres DB but it's cumbersome to use. pgAdmin is a web-based tool that makes it more convenient to access and manage our DB.
+pgcli is a handy tool for managing postgres DB but it's cumbersome to use. pgAdmin is a web-based tool (GUI) that makes it more convenient to access and manage our DB.
 We will create also a pgadmin tool in a docker container to access the postgres DB visually from the web broser.

 ![data pipeline](../../docs/week1/pgadmin4.jpg)